Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 An Explorer series climbing rose, featuring beautiful double reddish-pink flowers all season long; very hardy and resistant to disease, a superb flowering cover for arbors and fences; all roses need full sun and well-drained soil

 Captain Samuel Holland Rose is smothered in stunning cherry red flowers with yellow eyes along the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Captain Samuel Holland Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.